Pravesh-Sudha/100-Days-of-Code/README.md

 - Configuring Postgres, RabbitMQ and MongoDB for database
 - Code to convert Video file to Audio file

+### Day 60: Jenkins Declartive CI/CD Project
+- Running on Aws EC2 instance
+- Build a Docker Image for the Notes app
+- Installed Jenkins and Java on EC2
+- Writing Pipeline for the project
+- Creating a Complete CI/CD Pipeline

 ... continue updating log for each day ..._

 ## Connect